 Mexican resentment came to a head when revolutionary forces loyal to Francisco I. Madero massacred over 300 Chinese residents of the city of Torreón in the state of Coahuila.
 Fortunately, Mexicali avoided any serious threat of violence against its population due to their numbers and the immigrants’ formation of a strong union.
 That union, the Asociación China de Mexicali, continues today and is influential in the city’s decision-making process.

-Mexicali’s Chinese eventually abandoned the tunnel system in part due to the invention of air conditioning and the industrial, window-set “swamp coolers” — ubiquitous in the Chinesca.
-Some families still live “underground”, albeit in apartment buildings such as the Hotel Cecil, which is partly subterranean with a street level entrance.
+Mexicali’s Chinese eventually abandoned the tunnel system in part due to the invention of air conditioning and the industrial, window-set “swamp coolers” — still ubiquitous in the Chinesca today.
+Some families do live “underground”, albeit in apartment buildings such as the Hotel Cecil, which is partly subterranean with a street level entrance.

 As the tour concluded, we climbed out of the last basement, up the last set of stairs and into the bright October sun.
 As we walked the Chinesca, we didn’t encounter any Asian residents until we arrived at Esteban Lluis’ favorite Chinese restaurant for a late lunch.
 Even here, the Mexican staff outnumbered the Chinese 3-1.
 The city still maintains a population of around 5,000 Chinese, but many have moved to Calexico, California just across the border.